Treatment for molluscum contagiosum (MC) isn't routinely recommended because most cases clear up on their own in around 6 to 18 months.

-Tretinoin is available as a liquid that is applied once or twice a day to individual spots.
+Tretinoin is available as a liquid that's applied once or twice a day to individual spots.
 As with benzoyl peroxide, tretinoin can make your skin sensitive to sunlight and UV light.

-Tretinoin is not suitable for use during pregnancy because it can cause birth defects.
-It's important to use a reliable method of contraception while taking tretinoin if you are a sexually active woman.
+Tretinoin isn't suitable for use during pregnancy because it can cause birth defects.
+It's important to use a reliable method of contraception while taking tretinoin if you're a sexually active woman.